KILTprotocol/nextjs-sporran-credential-login/README.md

 ## Verifier Setup

-Use the KILT Distillery CLI to setup:
+You can use the KILT Distillery CLI to quickly setup this project or generate the assets needed.
-- .env
-- didConfiguration.json
-- test Peregrine credentials

 ## Disclaimer
 This code is not for production use.
 It serves as an example workflow for accepting Credentials.